 And then dream.
 Dream of what a perfect year looks like.
 Include your personal life, your job, your career, your ministry, your family, your friends, your health, your finances, your education, etc.

 “Delight yourself in the Lord, and he will give you the desires of your heart.”
 Psalm 37:4

-Make a list of things you desire to see happen in 2018 in all those areas.
+Make a list of things you desire to see happen next year in all those areas.